-Raysha Clark is a licensed associate counselor in Arkansas who says you must keep an open dialogue around the subject without using "lewd and crude words," as that can make your daughter go into “rebellious mode,” she says.
+You must keep an open dialogue around ground rules for teenage dating without using "lewd and crude words," as that can make your daughter go into “rebellious mode,” says Raysha Clark is a licensed associate counselor in Arkansas.

 Bringing up the conversation can be tough, but Clark suggests talking about some "hopeless love experiences you've had."
 Make sure it is just a conversation, not a lecture.
 If your child feels like you are lecturing them, you are more likely to lose them as soon as you start talking.

-Our teenage girls have social media to lure them towards older males these days so it's important to pay attention to what they are doing and who they are talking to.
+Our teenage girls have social media to lure them towards older males these days so it's important to pay attention to what they are doing and who they are talking to as well.

 Clark says teens have "limited emotional psychological, and cognitive development" which can make them "rebellious, awkward, moody, and make them have a very limited ability to calculate risks."